What are your fees?

 How long will it take and how often do I come?

-Following an initial session, most people continue by booking between 4 and 6 weekly sessions.
-Sometimes, it is helpful to meet more frequently to begin with.
-For others, fortnightly meetings are preferable.
-I don’t recommend longer regular intervals, unless we are working towards the ending of our work.
+Following an assessment session, most people continue by booking between 4 and 6 weekly sessions.
+Occasionally, it is helpful to meet more frequently to begin with.

 Where do you work?

 From a private, ground floor, dedicated room in Bishopston, BS7.
-It’s a generous and comfortable space.
-People describe it as having a calm, creative feel.
+It’s a generous and comfortable space, suitable for individual and couples work.
+People describe it as having a calm, creative atmosphere.